 Number of organisations: at least one host organisation

 Organisations: Any public or private organisations from an EU Member State.
-Organisations from Iceland, Liechtenstein, Norway, the former Yugoslav Republic of Macedonia, Turkey and Countries neighbouring the EU can participate as partners, but cannot apply in 2018.
+Organisations from Iceland, Liechtenstein, Norway, North Macedonia, Turkey and Countries neighbouring the EU can participate as partners, but cannot apply in 2018.

-Young people: Aged 18-30 from an EU Member State, Iceland, Liechtenstein, Norway, the former Yugoslav Republic of Macedonia, Turkey and Countries neighbouring the EU.
+Young people: Aged 18-30 from an EU Member State, Iceland, Liechtenstein, Norway, North Macedonia, Turkey and Countries neighbouring the EU.
 They must be registered on the portal to take part in volunteering projects.

 Who can apply: any organisation holding the Quality Label or Erasmus+ volunteering accreditation